Which Direction Should My Ceiling Fan Spin?

-What Direction Should It Spin in Summer?
+What Direction in Summer?

 Your ceiling fan should spin counterclockwise during the summer months.
 This position is also known as the “forward direction.”
 A ceiling fan that spins counterclockwise forces air downward, providing cooling relief when it’s hot.
 It’s recommended to run the fan faster the hotter it gets to increase the cooling airflow.

-What Direction Should It Spin in Winter?
+What Direction in Winter?

 Conversely, ceiling fan needs to spin clockwise during the winter months.
 This position is also known as the “reverse direction.”
 Because warm air rises, the air near the ceiling can be three to four degrees warmer than air near the floor.
 A ceiling fan that spins clockwise will draw cooler air up and force warmer air near the ceiling down and out toward walls.
 It’s best to run the fan on a low speed so that it doesn’t create too much of a cooling breeze.

-Does It Matter Which Room You’re In?
+Does It Matter Which Room?